January 12, 2025

 Dear Egremont Parents,

-As we begin the 2023-2024 school year... we are mindful of the continued focus of health and safety for our entire Egremont community.
+We are mindful of the continued focus of health and safety for our entire Egremont community.

 While currently COVID-19 is less risky for most individuals than it has been in the past, reducing transmission of COVID-19 remains an essential strategy to help protect those most vulnerable for severe illness, to minimize disruption at school, and to reduce the chances of experiencing Long COVID.